HF Systems Help Page

 HF Communications Problem Page

-This page contains advice on SWS services which assist the HF communicator in assessing and overcoming environmental factors causing HF communications problems.
+This page contains advice on ASWFC services which assist the HF communicator in assessing and overcoming environmental factors causing HF communications problems.

-Latest News consists of recent SWS news items of particular relevance to HF communicatinos and to the HF Systems section of the website.
+Latest News consists of recent ASWFC news items of particular relevance to HF communicatinos and to the HF Systems section of the website.